Book Clinic Appointment

 6. Take precautions: Use different forms of protection while having sex to prevent pregnancy as well as STDs.
 But you have to realize the fact that these forms of protection are not full proof and always have a slight percentage of risk embedded in them.

 Be extremely careful before you indulge in any type of sexual activity with anyone.
 After all, your health is in your hands.
+If you wish to discuss about any specific problem, you can consult a Gynaecologist.

 In a normal pregnancy, the egg that the ovaries release enters the fallopian tube.
 If a sperm fertilises it, the fertilised egg attaches itself inside the uterus.
 However, sometimes the fertilised egg can attach itself outside the uterus.
 This condition is called ectopic pregnancy.